usnistgov/5gdeploy/scenario/20240129/README.md

 ./generate.sh 20240129 +dn=8 +upf=4 +gnb=2
 ```

-This will create 8 Data Networks, evenly distributed among 4 UPFs.
+The sample command creates 8 Data Networks, evenly distributed among 4 UPFs.
+UPFs are named alphabetically; each Data Network Name starts with the connected UPF name, followed by a number assigned sequentially across all DNs.
-The maximum Data Networks quantity in the topology parameter is 99, but as tested several 5G implementations start to misbehave when more than 36~50 Data Networks are defined.
+The `+dn` parameter allows up to 99 DNs, but as tested several 5G implementations start to misbehave when more than 36~50 DNs are defined.

+Each Data Network is assigned a distinct S-NSSAI.
+If `+same-snssai=true` flag is specified, all Data Networks are assigned the same S-NSSAI instead.

-There are 2 gNBs.
+The sample command creates 2 gNBs.
-Each gNB has the fewest possible quantity of UEs, so that there is one PDU session to every Data Network from each gNB.
+Each gNB comes with minimal quantity of UEs such that all UEs behind each gNB collectively establishes one PDU session toward each DN.
+Each UE can have at most 15 PDU sessions, but this can be decreased via `+dn-per-ue=15` command line flag.

 ## Multi-Host Usage